Idaho wine: Wineries and Viticultural Areas

 The majority of the state's wineries are located in the Snake River Valley west of Boise.
 Currently there over 70 wineries in Idaho.

-The Snake River Valley lies in southwestern Idaho and two counties in Oregon encompassing 8,263 sqmi and was designated an American Viticultural Area (AVA) by the Alcohol and Tobacco Tax and Trade Bureau (TTB) on April 9, 2007.
+The Snake River Valley lies in southwestern Idaho and two counties in Oregon encompassing 8263 sqmi and was designated an American Viticultural Area (AVA) by the Alcohol and Tobacco Tax and Trade Bureau (TTB) on April 9, 2007.
 A petition was filed by the growers in the Snake River Valley, the Idaho Grape Growers and Wine Producers Commission, and the Idaho Department of Commerce and Labor.
 The AVA was established for wines to bear the Snake River Valley label where at least 85% of the grapes used for production must be grown in the AVA.
 Vintners may now use the term to describe Idaho and Oregon wines made from grapes grown in the viticultural area.

 Eagle Foothills appellation was designated in November 2015.
-It is credited as a specialized grape-growing region because of the influence of nearby Prospect Peak at 4874 ft in elevation and the granite pebbles mixed with volcanic ash/sandy loam as a result of Ancient Lake Idaho.
+It is credited as a specialized grape-growing region because of the influence of nearby 4874 ft Prospect Peak and the granite pebbles mixed with volcanic ash/sandy loam as a result of Ancient Lake Idaho.